Learning Situation: The Pentacube Box

 The other day I found a game in the back of a closet.
 It's a box with different openings through which you have to insert certain three-dimensional objects.
 (Show them such a game or show them the one in Appendix 5.1 - The Pentacube Box.)
 You may have played with a game like this when you were very young.

-I thought it would be interesting to create a similar game using more complex geometric shapes, the 12 flat pentacubes, and to offer Grade 3 students a try.
+I thought it would be interesting to create a similar game using more complex geometric shapes - the 12 flat pentacubes - and offer Grade 3 students a chance to try it out.
 You must cut five openings in a cardboard box through which it will be possible to insert each of the 12 flat pentacubes.
 In order for the game to offer some challenge to those who try it, you must meet the following criteria:

 Criteria